KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 #### A Brief Explanation of CryptoConditions

 CryptoConditions is a technology that allows for arbitrary logical conditions and fulfillments to be evaluated as a part of consensus.
-This allows for the consensus mechanism to evaluate the results of arbitrary code and update state in the blockchain's data in a decentralized and secure fashion.
+This allows for a Smart Chain's consensus mechanism to evaluate the results of arbitrary code and update state in the blockchain's data in a decentralized and secure fashion.

 CryptoConditions technology is not a new concept.
 The [Interledger](https://interledger.org/) team originally proposed this technology in 2016.

 The [original proposal](https://tools.ietf.org/html/draft-thomas-crypto-conditions-01) was that it would be an open-source industry-wide standard format.
 The Interledger team does not seem to have continued exploring the technology beyond the original proposal.

-Komodo, on the other hand, found this concept to be intriguing.
+Komodo, on the other hand, found the CryptoConditions concept to be intriguing.
 In 2018, Komodo adopted this open-source technology into the suite of offerings in our Antara framework.
 Our implementation uses many of the key ideas put forth by the Interledger team, and at the same time we depart in several significant ways.

 The specific details of the differences between Komodo and Interledger's versions of CryptoConditions are not necessary to understand here.
 However, those who are curious can explore the open-source code in the respective repositories.